-DOC5.7.4.3 The DNO shall notify NGESO where any such failure has an impact on the DNO’s ability to activate a Distribution Restoration Zone.
+DOC5.7.4.3 The DNO shall notify the ISOP where any such failure has an impact on the DNO’s ability to activate a Distribution Restoration Zone.

-DOC5.7.4.4 If any Restoration Contractor’s Plant or Apparatus fails to pass a Restoration Service Test the Restoration Contractor must provide the DNO and NGESO with a written report specifying in reasonable detail the reasons for any failure of the test so far as they are then known to the Restoration Contractor.
+DOC5.7.4.4 If any Restoration Contractor’s Plant or Apparatus fails to pass a Restoration Service Test the Restoration Contractor must provide the DNO and the ISOP with a written report specifying in reasonable detail the reasons for any failure of the test so far as they are then known to the Restoration Contractor.
 This must be provided within five Business Days of the test.
-If a dispute arises relating to the failure, the DNO, NGESO and the relevant Restoration Contractor shall seek to resolve the dispute by discussion.
-To aid resolution of the dispute the Restoration Contractor may request the DNO and NGESO to carry out a further Restoration Service Test on 48 hours notice from the Restoration Contractor which shall be carried out following the procedure set out in sections DOC5.7.3.2 to DOC5.7.3.5 as the case may be.
+If a dispute arises relating to the failure, the DNO, the ISOP and the relevant Restoration Contractor shall seek to resolve the dispute by discussion.
+To aid resolution of the dispute the Restoration Contractor may request the DNO and the ISOP to carry out a further Restoration Service Test on 48 hours notice from the Restoration Contractor which shall be carried out following the procedure set out in sections DOC5.7.3.2 to DOC5.7.3.5 as the case may be.

 DOC5.7.4.5 If the Restoration Contractor’s Plant or Apparatus concerned fails to pass the re-test and a dispute arises on that re-test, the parties may use the CUSC Disputes Resolution Procedure for a ruling in relation to the dispute, which ruling shall be binding.

-DOC5.7.4.6 If following the procedure in DOC5.7.4.4 and DOC5.7.4.5 it is accepted that the Restoration Contractor’s Plant or Apparatus has failed the Restoration Service Test (or a re-test carried out under OC5.7.2.7), within 14 days, or such longer period as the DNO and NGESO may reasonably agree, following such failure, the relevant Restoration Contractor shall submit to the DNO and NGESO in writing for approval, the date and time by which that Restoration Contractor shall have brought the relevant Plant or Apparatus back to a suitable state and would pass the Restoration Service Test, and the DNO and NGESO will not unreasonably withhold or delay its approval of the Restoration Contractor’s proposed date and time submitted.
-Should the DNO and NGESO not approve the Restoration Contractor’s proposed date and time (or any revised proposal) the Restoration Contractor shall revise such proposal having regard to any comments the DNO and NGESO may have made and resubmit it for approval.
+DOC5.7.4.6 If following the procedure in DOC5.7.4.4 and DOC5.7.4.5 it is accepted that the Restoration Contractor’s Plant or Apparatus has failed the Restoration Service Test (or a re-test carried out under OC5.7.2.7), within 14 days, or such longer period as the DNO and the ISOP may reasonably agree, following such failure, the relevant Restoration Contractor shall submit to the DNO and the ISOP in writing for approval, the date and time by which that Restoration Contractor shall have brought the relevant Plant or Apparatus back to a suitable state and would pass the Restoration Service Test, and the DNO and the ISOP will not unreasonably withhold or delay its approval of the Restoration Contractor’s proposed date and time submitted.
+Should the DNO and the ISOP not approve the Restoration Contractor’s proposed date and time (or any revised proposal) the Restoration Contractor shall revise such proposal having regard to any comments the DNO and the ISOP may have made and resubmit it for approval.

-DOC5.7.4.7 Once the Restoration Contractor has indicated to the DNO and NGESO that the Restoration Contractor’s Plant or Apparatus has been restored to a suitable state, the DNO and NGESO shall either accept this information or require the Restoration Contractor to demonstrate that the relevant Plant or Apparatus has its capability restored, by means of a repetition of the Restoration Service Test referred to in DOC5.7.2.4 following the same procedure as for the initial Restoration Service Test.
+DOC5.7.4.7 Once the Restoration Contractor has indicated to the DNO and the ISOP that the Restoration Contractor’s Plant or Apparatus has been restored to a suitable state, the DNO and the ISOP shall either accept this information or require the Restoration Contractor to demonstrate that the relevant Plant or Apparatus has its capability restored, by means of a repetition of the Restoration Service Test referred to in DOC5.7.2.4 following the same procedure as for the initial Restoration Service Test.
 The provisions of this DOC5.7 will apply to such test.

 DOC5.7.5 Awareness and training

-DOC5.7.5.1 The DNO will participate with NGESO in regular exercising of Restoration Plans.
+DOC5.7.5.1 The DNO will participate with the ISOP in regular exercising of Restoration Plans.
 Restoration Contractors shall participate in the tests of those plans in relation to their Distribution Restoration Contracts.

-DOC5.7.5.2 Notwithstanding other testing requirements, Restoration Contractors will undertake shared desktop training and exercises with the DNO and NGESO at least once every three years on a per contract basis to confirm:
+DOC5.7.5.2 Notwithstanding other testing requirements, Restoration Contractors will undertake shared desktop training and exercises with the DNO and the ISOP at least once every three years on a per contract basis to confirm:

 That Restoration Plans are robust and sufficiently able to satisfy the requirements for System Restoration.